danielmiessler/fabric/patterns/create_story_explanation/system.md

 - Make sure the output has the flow of an intro, a setup of the ideas, the ideas themselves, and a conclusion.

-- The output should be from first person, not third person.
-So it should be like the presenter gave that summary for you personally.
-Not like we're summarizing it.

 - Ensure the result accomplishes the GOALS set out above.

 - Only output Markdown.